why we act

 Since 2009, the government of the Democratic Republic of Congo has lost over $5 billion to corrupt and opaque mining contracts—a result of international mining companies and their representatives preying on a corrupt and mismanaged government and opressed populations.
 Over the same period, the state’s health, education, security, and legal infrastructures have continued to erode, inflicting massive damage on the Congolese people and regional trade, security, and development.

 From the Trans-Atlantic Slave Trade and Belgian colonial exploitation, to today's multinational minerals trade, the global economy has benefitted immensely from Congo’s people and natural wealth.
 Congo's resources power cell phones, electric cars, and cutting-edge military technology worldwide.
 While foreign powers reap profits, most global citizens remain unaware of the link to Congo in their pockets.
 When exposed to Congo in the media, narratives center on death and despair, shifting the attention away from foreign and political responsibility, leading to apathy for the Congolese.
-The time to act is upon us: join in supporting the nonviolent Congolese grassroots leadership and the call for democracy, transparency, and human rights.
+The time to act is upon us: call on mining companies to step up, and join us in supporting the nonviolent Congolese grassroots leadership and the call for democracy, transparency, and human rights.

 Joseph Kabila and his family have business ties worth hundreds of millions of dollars that span nearly every sector in Congo, including mining, agriculture, banking, and real estate.